KrunkZhou/Awesome-Stars/README.md

 *   [Grasscutters/Grasscutter](https://github.com/Grasscutters/Grasscutter) - A server software reimplementation for a certain anime game.

+*   [ushahidi/SMSSync](https://github.com/ushahidi/SMSSync) - SMS gateway for Android powered phones

+*   [sakaiproject/sakai](https://github.com/sakaiproject/sakai) - Sakai is a freely available, feature-rich technology solution for learning, teaching, research and collaboration.
+Sakai is an open source software suite developed by a diverse and global adopter community.

 ## Swift

 *   [Lakr233/Sentry](https://github.com/Lakr233/Sentry) - A powerful macOS security monitoring application that detects unauthorized access attempts and records video evidence for you.